-Rim to Rim
+Rim to Rim Day Hike 2013

 I started the hike at 5:20 AM.
 I got at the North Kaibab trailhead at 5:05 AM but it was pitch black out.
-I thought I would wait 10-15 minutes rather than carrying a flashlight with me 24 miles.(actually 23.4)
+I thought I would wait 10-15 minutes rather than carrying a flashlight with me for 24 miles.

-The first part of the trail, probably 4-5 miles, it’s just steep downhill hiking.
-After that the incline is so nice, I think running would have been a better option for me.
-The sky was cloudy, so I was beautifully protected from the Sun while rushing down the trail.
+The first, top) part of the trail, probably 4-5 miles, it’s just steep downhill hiking.
+After that the incline is so nice, I think running would have been a better option than hiking.
+The sky was cloudy, so I was beautifully protected from the Sun and heat, while rushing down the trail.
 I was concerned (although I trained the whole spring and summer for various hikes, including this one) that I'd need 12 hours to finish.
 I didn’t.
-I got to the river in 4 hours and20 minutes.
-The middle part of this side of the canyon is more beautiful than I ever imagined.
-I hiked down in the Grand Canyon two years ago on South Kaibab and up Bright Angel (Rim to River to Rim), but that side was nothing compared in beauty to the North Rim.
-I really enjoyed the hike, the birds chirping in the first hours of the day, cool air and nice breeze in certain areas.
-I enjoyed all nature and scenery on the go.
-During this entire Rim to Rim I did not stop to rest for a single minute.
-I could have stopped at Phantom Ranch to drink lemonade or eat something, but I was neither thirsty nor hungry, I did not need water in my bottles and I was very concerned that if I stopped I would have had a hard time getting going again.
+I got to the river in 4 hours and 20 minutes.

 On my way up, at the River Resthouse, another hiker, a younger man than I am, got behind me.
+By the fact that he was traveling very light it seemed that he came down from Bright Angel trail head to Colorado River and now he was heading back up.
 I kept a very high pace going up, about 20 minutes a mile.
-He kept up with me but I was determined not to let him pass.
-This guy was in a very good shape himself and helped me going fast just by being 15 feet behind me.
-Although we did not exchanged words, he followed me through the Devil’s Corkscrew up until almost the Indian Campground.
+He kept up with me but I was determined not to let him pass, mainly for morale.
+This guy was in a very good shape himself and helped me keep going fast just by being 15 feet behind me.
+We did not exchanged words the entire time but he followed me through the Devil’s Corkscrew up until almost the Indian Campground.
 When I turned around I did not see him anymore.
 There I refilled one bottle of water and hit the trail with less than 15 seconds delay.
 From there I did not see the anonymous hiking partner.
 I continued alone.

-However, the water from the river, due to all the rain I mentioned, looked like a flow of mud rather than water.
+Water: the water from the creek, due to all the rain I mentioned, looked like a flow of mud rather than water.
 I would have not drunk that water even filtered.
 It looked like red mud.
 I’ll try to post some pictures to get a clue.
 There is also water at the Phantom Ranch, and before crossing the river.
 Then from the river the first water source is at the Indian Campground, which is 4.5 miles from the last water source.
 From here, going up, there is potable water at mile 3 and 1.5.
 So there is no need to carry too much water.
 I had with me 3 bottles of Gatorade (I only used 2) and two bottles of .5 L water which I refilled once).
-So in other words I used 3 liter of liquid.
+So in other words I used 3 liters of liquid.
 That is actually the 100 oz everyone recommends of carrying while hiking this hike.
 The only difference is that I did not carry it all at once.
 Keep in mind that I hiked during a cloudy, humid day.
 A hike like this in the scorching Summer Sun would be a big difference.

-Food: As far as food I used 3 Hammer energy bars and one prosciutto and Brie sandwich.
-Although very tasty, that sandwich was an useless item to carry with me.
-It did not provide much energy.
+Food: As far as food I used 3 energy bars and one prosciutto and Brie sandwich.
+Although very tasty, that sandwich was an useless item to carry with me; it did not provide much energy.
 All in all my backpack weighted 12 lb.